nestjs/docs.nestjs.com/content/faq/global-prefix.md

-### Global Prefix
+### Global prefix

-In order to set a prefix for each route registered in the application at once, you can use the `setGlobalPrefix()` method of the `INestApplication` instance.
+In order to set a prefix for each route registered in the HTTP application at once, you can use the `setGlobalPrefix()` method of the `INestApplication` instance.

 ```typescript
 const app = await NestFactory.create(ApplicationModule);